Shaq102025/git-essential-training-5988161/Example02.md

-This is from remote to local
+This is from remote to local!!!